-Our model can be used in the context of video games to give additional information to game designers about the improvement of gameplay and management of difficulty by modifying the field of view of the virtual camera relative to difficulty level or player's needs.
+We plan to integrate an additional tool into our application to identify the regions of interest in our 3D virtual environment, using a video game, to provide additional information to game designers on how gameplay can be improved and difficulty managed by modifying the field of view of the virtual camera relative to difficulty level or the player's needs.

-For future work, we plan to prototype a First Person Shooter video game to show how our model can be of benefit to game designers.
-We will also test how our model can be used in the service of cognitive rehabilitation: specifically, for facilitating search tasks and adapting the difficulty of a 3D virtual environment.
+Finally, we also plan to test our model with Alzheimer's patients in order to show how our model can be used in the service of cognitive rehabilitation: specifically, for facilitating search tasks and adapting the difficulty of a 3D virtual environment (e.g., Le Village aux Oiseaux is a therapeutic game for seniors suffering from Alzheimer's disease).